 This is some sort of home page for Peter Corlett, because apparently it's the law that one can't be on the Internet and not have one.
-And also because Silicon Milkroundabout asked me for a URL.
+And also because Silicon Milkroundabout asked me for a URL way back in ancient history.
 So here's a handy link farm and summary page for the recruiters and other stalkers amongst you.

 - I have email: firstname.lastname@example.org.
 A dozen-ish ASNs have proven to be egregious spam senders with no effective reporting mechanism, so they are blacklisted and all mail from them is unconditionally rejected at SMTP time.
 Google is one of them, so don't bother mailing me from GMail: here's a nickel kid, get yourself a better ISP.

 - I use Twitter: @pndc, unless I've finally flounced off and nuked the account.
 Can be somewhat random and ranty.
 Visit at your peril.
 DMs are usually open.

 - I sometimes answer questions on Stack Overflow: My profile.

 - I don't do FaceBook, Google+, or similar time- and privacy-sucking vampires, so please stop asking!

 - Could almost pass as a portfolio: